Learncpp: 01 Functions and Files

 - Scope of

-: Preprocessor directives execute before compilation, top to bottom.
+#define: Preprocessor directives execute before compilation, top to bottom.

 Header Files